Silphidae: Reproduction

-Nicrophorinae are well known for the habit of locating a carcass and burying it by unearthing the soil underneath it.
+Nicrophorini are well known for the habit of locating a carcass and burying it by unearthing the soil underneath it.
 The burying behavior has seemingly evolved to prevent competition from other insects such as fly maggots.
 It has been observed that the cooperation of the two parent beetles leads to breeding success.
 More likely than not a breeding pair will work together, but in cases where there is large carrion males try to boost their reproduction by emitting pheromones.
 In this way, he will father more offspring, but the reproductive success of the primary female steadily declines.
 Sometimes, where there is a large carcass the likelihood of intense competition from flies leads to communal breeding.
 There appears to be a truce between females who would normally compete for the males, and in these cases cooperative behavior extends to females caring for each other's offspring.
 At the height of breeding season pairs of beetles may compete for the carrion.
 The losing pair will be ejected from the carrion and if any eggs have been laid they are killed so the new female can lay her own.

 Behavior and ecology

 Food

 Silphid adults feed in a saprophagous manner: they colonize the carrion during all four stages of decomposition, which are fresh, bloated, decay, and dry.
 The main areas of decomposition for adults are during both the bloated and decaying stages.
 Silphid larvae mainly inhabit during the decaying and dry stages of the carrion.
-The primary food source for the subfamily Silphinae is the maggot mass present on the detritus.
-Nicrophorinae will colonize the body earlier in decomposition in order to avoid competition with maggots.
+The primary food source for the tribe Silphini is the maggot mass present on the detritus.
+Nicrophorini will colonize the body earlier in decomposition in order to avoid competition with maggots.
 If there is a sufficiently large maggot mass they will not colonize the carcass.
-The parental care exhibited by this subfamily is that the adult beetles regurgitate food into the mouths of the young larvae until they are mature.
-Silphinae colonize later in the decaying process and the adults eat the maggot mass, sometimes leaving little maggot evidence left to estimate a post-mortem interval.
-In the case of the sexton or burying beetles, Nicrophorinae, the adults will bury small animal carcasses and lay their eggs on it.
+The parental care exhibited by this tribe is that the adult beetles regurgitate food into the mouths of the young larvae until they are mature.
+Silphini colonize later in the decaying process and the adults eat the maggot mass, sometimes leaving little maggot evidence left to estimate a post-mortem interval.
+In the case of the sexton or burying beetles, Nicrophorini, the adults will bury small animal carcasses and lay their eggs on it.
 In some species, a slight depression is made on the detritus for maturing larvae that the adult beetles feed and protect.
 In both subfamilies the larvae are observed to eat the decaying organic material while the adults mainly consume the maggots.
 Flies are the major competitor of silphids for detritus.
-If a carcass is infested with maggots, many of the Nicrophorinae will abandon the carcass while members of Silphinae will feed on the maggots.
+If a carcass is infested with maggots, many of the Nicrophorini will abandon the carcass while members of Silphini will feed on the maggots.